Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-07-19-Variational-Monte-Carlo-in-QM.md

 <h2 align="center">The Markov Business</h2>

 This project is an application of the *Metropolis Hastings Algorithm* which is of a class of Markov Chain Monte Carlo (MCMC) methods used for deriving probability distrubutions like those found in quantum mechanics.
-I've generally discussed the Markov Chain Monte Carlo in [my notes on the subject.](2017-12-17-Monte-Carlo-Markov-Chains-and-Detail-Balance ) The algorithm can be used to discover distributions, given that you know desired properties of the distribution.
+I've generally discussed the Markov Chain Monte Carlo in [my notes here.](2017-12-17-Monte-Carlo-Markov-Chains-and-Detail-Balance ) The algorithm can be used to discover distributions, given that you know desired properties of the distribution.

 <h2 align="center">Physics</h2>